fellesverkstedet/Bark-beetle-parametric-toolpaths/README.md

 **Machining time**
-* Rough calculation of time to complete a set of toolpaths
+* Calculates the time it will take to complete a set of toolpaths